Auto-Vocabulary Semantic Segmentation: Method

-\end{enumerate} The predictions of a single $k$-means predictor tend to contain high levels of noise, likely due to the high dimensionality of the embeddings.
+\boldparagraph{3.} With the labeled sets of clusters, a probability distribution over the clusters is assigned to each image patch.
+For a given patch $p$, let $\mathbf{L}(p) = \{\mathbf{L}_{1}(p), \mathbf{L}_{2}(p), \ldots,\\ \mathbf{L}_{m}(p)\}$ be the set of labels assigned to $p$ by the $m$ different sets of clusters.
+The probability $P(n|p)$ of $p$ being assigned to a particular cluster $n$ is defined as the relative frequency of $n$ among labels $\mathbf{L}(p)$: The predictions of a single $k$-means predictor tend to contain high levels of noise, likely due to the high dimensionality of the embeddings.
 Our method can be seen as an ensemble, reducing the variance present in each individual predictor.
 The areas that are consistently clustered together by various predictors are likely to be semantically connected.
 In addition, our method enables for a flexible number of output clusters.
 Some of the initial clusters can disappear if they are not well-supported by multiple predictors.
 This property is highly desired due to the variety of input images and the number of objects in them.

-\boldparagraph{Cluster Denoising.} To further improve the locality and semantic meaningfulness of clustered feature representations, we apply a Conditional Random Field (CRF)\footnote{We use the \href{https://pypi.org/project/crfseg/}{crfseg Python library}.}~\cite{crf} and majority filter.
-CRF is a discriminative statistical method that is used to denoise predictions based on local interactions between them.
-In our case, the predictions are a 2D grid of cluster assignment probabilities of the image patches.
-The CRF implementation we use is specifically tailored for refining 2D segmentation maps.
-It uses a mean field approximation with a convolutional approach to iteratively adjust the probability distributions of each image patch's cluster indices.
-Key to this process is the use of a Gaussian filter in the pairwise potentials, which ensures spatial smoothness and consistency in the segmentation.

-As shown in Fig.~\ref{fig:pipeline}, the application of the CRF yields clusters which are cleaner and more cohesive than the original aligned $k$-means result.
-To address any remaining noise in the resulting clusters, we apply a neighborhood majority filter as a final step.
-For each image patch, we consider the set of patches $\mathcal{N}(i, j)$ in its square neighborhood: $\mathcal{N}(i, j) = \{(i + \delta_i, j + \delta_j) \, | \, \delta_i, \delta_j \in \{-1, 0, 1\}\}$.
-We calculate the mode value from the cluster indices in that neighborhood and assign it as the new index of the central patch: